butchwarns/ncurses_Cellular_Automaton/README.md

 ## Tech/framework used
 The ncurses library, wrapped in C++, is used to render all graphics on the terminal.
+(It needs to be installed on your system in order to compile the program!
+Simply consult homebrew or the package manager of your choice..)

 ## Features
 The **ncurses-Cellular-Automaton** is a command line program with a text-based user interface.
 It's a real-time implementation, that allows for continuous animation or stepwise operation.
 Both rule and initial conditions can be set or randomized.
 Rule randomization also works when the animation is running.
 You can always use the output of one rule and apply a different one to it.
 This gives some interesting sequences (if you're lucky).